 Linguistic competence and professional ethics aside, it's surprising that the fact that languages are not an exact science has to be repeatedly stressed.
 To arrive at the desired result of a correct transposition of the original message, different translators will inevitably follow different paths known as writing styles.
 Unfortunately, these writing styles are often easy prey for bad or unethical editors.

-Certifications and translation experience
+Certifications and actual translation experience

 But how can one become a good translator?
-If, as we believe, the key prerequisites are mastery of the languages involved, strong writing skills in the target language, some degree of talent in languages along with a fundamental passion for them, and hands-on experience acquired over time, what then makes these two approaches different in terms of actual results?
+If, as we believe, the key prerequisites are mastery of the languages involved, strong writing skills in the target language, knowledge of the required registers, some degree of talent in languages along with a fundamental passion for them, and hands-on experience acquired over time, what then makes these two approaches different in terms of actual results?
 Besides, is it really true that a degree in translation or foreign languages guarantees the best results?
 Opinions vary, and we have our own too.

-There are unfortunately still many translation companies that select only those freelance translators with specific university educations, thus wasting opportunities to test other professionals who not only have mastered their working languages as well as or better than translators with degrees but who also have broader knowledge of various fields of application.
+There are unfortunately still many translation companies that select only those freelance translators with specific university educations, thus wasting opportunities to test other professionals who not only have mastered their working languages as well as or better than translators with degrees, but who also have broader knowledge of various fields of application.
 This last advantage is something that prospective translators simply cannot be taught within the walls of a university and must therefore expend significant time and effort to "catch up on."

 Word by word translation?